 Rate changes that are indicated based on loss trend analysis to achieve a targeted return will continue to be pursued.
 Rate changes do not include rating plan enhancements, including the introduction of discounts and surcharges that result in no change in the overall rate level in the state.
 These rate changes do not reflect initial rates filed for insurance subsidiaries initially writing business in a state.
-Rate changes exclude Allstate Canada and specialty auto.
+Rate changes for Allstate brand exclude Canada and specialty auto.

-- (3) Represents the impact in the states where rate changes were approved during the period as a percentage of total countrywide prior year-end premiums written. - (4) Represents the impact in the states where rate changes were approved during the period as a percentage of its respective total prior year-end premiums written in those states. - (5) Based on historical premiums written in those states, rate changes approved for standard auto totaled \$530 million, \$731 million and \$218 million in 2012, 2011 and 2010, respectively. - (6) Includes Washington D.C. - (7) 2011 includes the impact of Florida rate increases averaging 18.5% and New York rate increases averaging 11.2% taken across multiple companies.
-(8) The Fourier product of the company of - (8) The Esurance brand renewal ratio for 2011 was restated to conform to the computation methodology used for Allstate and Encompass brand.
+Represents the impact in the states where rate changes were approved during the period as a percentage of total countrywide prior year-end premiums written.
+Represents the impact in the states where rate changes were approved during the period as a percentage of its respective total prior year-end premiums written in those states.
+Based on historical premiums written in those states, rate changes approved for auto totaled \$379 million, \$539 million and \$780 million in 2013, 2012 and 2011, respectively.
+(4) (5)

+(6) 2011 includes the impact of Florida rate increases averaging 18.6% and New York rate increases averaging 11.2% taken across multiple companies

-N/A reflects not available.
+N/A reflects not available

-Allstate brand standard auto premiums written total of \$15.70 billion in 2012 was comparable to 2011.
-Excluding Florida and New York, Allstate brand standard auto premiums written totaled \$12.67 billion in 2012, a 1.5% increase from \$12.49 billion in 2011.
+Allstate brand auto premiums written totaled \$16.75 billion in 2013, a 2.2% increase from \$16.40 billion in 2012.
 Factors impacting premiums written were the following: